9th Australian National Family Law Conference–

 The husband and the wife married but

-Ireland, the wife returned to Australia, and the husband moved from
+in Ireland, the wife returned to Australia, and the husband moved

-the family home in Dublin to Paris with his company.
-Later he decided
+from the family home in Dublin to Paris with his company.
+Later

-he wanted a divorce.
-He was in the process of setting up a branch
+he decided he wanted a divorce.
+He was in the process of setting

-of the company in London so he filed a divorce petition in London.
+up a branch of the company in London so he filed a divorce petition

-However, his timing was not quite right because he could not establish
+in London.
+However, his timing was not quite right because he could

-the jurisdictional basis of one year’s residence in England
+not establish the jurisdictional basis of one year’s residence

-or English domicile.
-His Irish domicile of origin had clearly been
+in England or English domicile.
+His Irish domicile of origin had

-retained.
-Under Irish law this meant that, even if the English court
+clearly been retained.
+Under Irish law this meant that, even if

 Apparently none of the husband’s